diegopacheco/diegopacheco-architecture-library/src/concepts/AUTHENT.md

 Authorization

-1. It's the next step after authorization.
+1. It's the next step after authentication.
 2. In security we can give granular access to resources.
 This principle is called [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-3. Authonrization is checking if the user has the fine grained access to a resource.
+3. Authorization is checking if the user has the fine grained access to a resource.

 Entitlements

 1. It's common in digital products to have tiers of products.
 Such tiers can be called: basic, premium, silver, gold, platinum, free, pro, enterprise.
-But all this ters are also called entitlements.
+But all these tiers are also called entitlements.
-2. Entitlements means, given the user subscription or plan, can he see some feature or not.
+2. Entitlements means, given the user subscription or plan, can they see some feature or not.
-3. Consider entitlements the gap how tell, what features a user can see or not.
+3. Consider entitlements the way to tell what features a user can see or not.
 Do not confuse entitlements with feature flags or experiments.